On the $C^2$-local systolic optimality of Zoll odd-symplectic forms

-The dynamical system on $T^*W$ determined by the flow of $X_{g,\sigma}$ is called the magnetic system on $W$ determined by the pair $(g,\sigma)$.
-The flow $\Phi^t_{g,\sigma}$ of the vector field $X_{g,\sigma}$ is called the magnetic geodesic flow of the pair $(g,\sigma)$; and the projections of the flow lines of $X_{g,\sigma}$ to $W$ are called the geodesics of the magnetic system determined by the pair $(g,\sigma)$ when they are parametrized by arc length.
-Observe that if $\sigma$ was chosen to be the cocycle that is constantly zero everywhere on $W$ then the magnetic geodesic flow determined by the pair $(g,\sigma)$ coincides with the geodesic flow of the Riemannian manifold $(W,g)$ and the magnetic geodesics on $W$ are just the geodesics of the metric $g$.
-The study of magnetic systems was initiated by V. Arnol'd \cite{Arnold1988} and S.P Novikov \cite{Novikov} and has since grown into a vibrant area of study in symplectic dynamics; see \cite{CieliebakFrauenfelderPaternain2010} for a nice introduction to the subject.\\ \\ From the point of view of theoretical physics, magnetic dynamical systems can be thought of as modeling the motion of a charged particle in a magnetic field represented by $\sigma$. (cf. \cite{CieliebakFrauenfelderPaternain2010}). \\ \\ Given an $k \in \mathbb{R}$, the flow of the vector field $X_{g,\sigma}$ on a regular energy level $H_{\text{kin}}^{-1}(k)$ can be conjugated to that of the Hamiltonian vector field determined by the metric Hamiltonian of $g$ and the following symplectic form on $S^*W$:
+The Hamiltonian dynamical system determined on the manifold $T^*W$ by the flow $\Phi_{g,\sigma}$ of the vector field $X_{g,\sigma}$ is called the magnetic system on $(W,g)$ determined by the pair $(g,\sigma)$; we will refer to such pairs as magnetic pairs.
+The projections $\pi(\Phi_{g,\sigma})$ to $W$ are called the magnetic geodesics of the (magnetic) pair $(g,\sigma)$ when they are parametrized by arc length.
+Observe that if $\sigma$ was chosen to be the $2$-form that is constantly zero everywhere on $W$ then the magnetic geodesic flow of the pair $(g,\sigma)$ coincides with the geodesic flow of the Riemannian manifold $(W,g)$ and the magnetic geodesics on $W$ are just the geodesics of the metric $g$.
+The study of magnetic systems was initiated by V. Arnol'd \cite{Arnold1988} and S.P Novikov \cite{Novikov} and has since grown into a vibrant area of study in symplectic dynamics; see \cite{CieliebakFrauenfelderPaternain2010} for a nice introduction to the subject.\\ \\ From the point of view of theoretical physics, magnetic dynamical systems can be thought of as modeling the motion of a charged particle in a magnetic field represented by $\sigma$. (cf. \cite{CieliebakFrauenfelderPaternain2010}). \\ \\ Given a $k \in \mathbb{R}$, the flow of the vector field $X_{g,\sigma}$ on a regular energy level $H_{\text{kin}}^{-1}(k)$ can be conjugated to that of the Hamiltonian vector field determined by the metric Hamiltonian of $g$ and the following symplectic form on $S_g^*W$ \cite{paternain_helicity}: